 In extreme circumstances, the Provost, or their designee, may remove a student from campus immediately and/or file a report with local authorities.
-Such action will depend upon circumstances and on the judgment of the Provost, in consultation with the Vice Provost, the Dean of Studies, Dean of Faculty and Curricular Development, Dean of Students, Director of Title IX and Civil Rights, or Director of Campus Safety.
-Others who may be consulted include parents or guardians, College counselors, Wellness Center staff, Director of Residence Life & Housing, Community Directors, Campus Safety staff, and/or outside professionals.
+Such action will depend upon circumstances and on the judgment of the Provost, in consultation with the Vice Provost, the Dean of Studies, Dean of Faculty and Curricular Development, Dean of Students and Equitable Community, Title IX Coordinator, or Director of Campus Safety.
+Others who may be consulted include parents or guardians, College counselors, Wellness Center staff, Director and Assistant Director of Campus Life, Community Directors, Campus Safety staff, and/or outside professionals.